 Lockdown Alert System

-Installation of a new Lockdown Alert System is taking place on campuses across Comal ISD.
+Installation of a Lockdown Alert System is taking place on campuses across Comal ISD.
 Because of this, you may notice several blue push button stations throughout the campus, as well as blue lights on the ceiling, both similar to what you have seen for the fire alarm systems.

 Why a Lockdown system?

 This equipment is part of the District’s initiative to continuously enhance the safety and security of all students and staff.
-The new Lockdown system is a faster and easier way for campuses to go into Lockdown mode, meaning no one is allowed in or out of the campus, and all students and staff are secured in classrooms.
+The Lockdown system is a faster and easier way for campuses to go into Lockdown mode, meaning no one is allowed in or out of the campus, and all students and staff are secured in classrooms.
 This system can be used to notify the campus when it is necessary to go into Lockdown, simply by pushing one of the blue buttons located throughout the campus.

 What happens when the Lockdown system is activated?